In a game of "would you rather," which would you choose?

-For a business owner that is selling a business, the DST can provide a similar income stream to what the owner was taking out of business, but while leaving the balance of the principal to grow tax-free inside the trust.
+For a business owner that is selling a business, the DST can provide a similar income stream to what the owner was taking out of business, but while leaving the tax-deferred balance of the principal to grow inside the trust.

 This can be beneficial when devising a retirement income strategy, as the trust can be set up with all other sources of income in mind.
 This can ensure payments from the trust are low enough to create an income stream that, when added to Social Security benefits, pension benefits, or other investment income, will not trigger additional taxes or the Medicare Part B surcharge.

 While deferred sales trusts can provide a lot of advantages to sellers, it can sometimes get complicated when making sure all the right actions are being taken, tax advantages are being maximized, and the transaction qualifies for the full benefits.
 This is why it is important to lean on your professionals involved in the process.
 Make sure your CPA, broker, and advisor are all on the same page and communicating to close your sale and defer your tax bill.

 It’s also important to consider the upfront and investment management fees of setting up and maintaining a deferred sales trust.
 Typically, using a deferred sales trust can make sense if your sale will be $1,000,000 or higher and you have at least $500,000 in capital gains.
 Since DSTs can be fairly complex, the IRS lays out rules that must be carefully followed with one of them being that the trustee must be independent from the seller, meaning you can’t appoint a family member, trusted business partner, or similar relation to manage the trust.